material-motion/material-motion/specifications/runtime/feature_transition_window.md

 }
 ```

-**Current direction API**: A timeline is aware of its current direction.
+**Current direction API**: A transition window is aware of its current direction.

 This should be initialized with the value of `initialDirection`.